Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       172.16.1.13

-## RDP Credentials:
+# RDP Credentials:

-Login to the foothold with:
+We can login to the foothold with:

 - IP: